ebtc-protocol/ebtc/README.md

 For more details please see the original proposal EIP-2612: https://eips.ethereum.org/EIPS/eip-2612

-## Supplying Hints to Cdp operations
+## Supplying Hints to CDP operations

-Cdps in eBTC are recorded in a sorted doubly linked list, sorted by their NICR, from high to low.
+CDPs in eBTC are recorded in a sorted doubly linked list, sorted by their NICR, from high to low.
 NICR stands for the nominal collateral ratio that is simply the amount of collateral (in stETH) multiplied by 100e18 and divided by the amount of debt (in eBTC), without taking the stETH:BTC price into account.
-Given that all Cdps are equally affected by stETH price changes, they do not need to be sorted by their real ICR.
+Given that all CDPs are equally affected by stETH price changes, they do not need to be sorted by their real ICR.

-All Cdp operations that change the collateralization ratio need to either insert or reinsert the Cdp to the `SortedCdps` list.
+All CDP operations that change the collateralization ratio need to either insert or reinsert the CDP to the `SortedCdps` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, two ‘hints’ may be provided.

-A hint is the address of a Cdp with a position in the sorted list close to the correct insert position.
+A hint is the address of a CDP with a position in the sorted list close to the correct insert position.

-All Cdp operations take two ‘hint’ arguments: a `_lowerHint` referring to the `nextId` and an `_upperHint` referring to the `prevId` of the two adjacent nodes in the linked list that are (or would become) the neighbors of the given Cdp.
-Taking both direct neighbors as hints has the advantage of being much more resilient to situations where a neighbor gets moved or removed before the caller's transaction is processed: the transaction would only fail if both neighboring Cdps are affected during the pendency of the transaction.
+All CDP operations take two ‘hint’ arguments: a `_lowerHint` referring to the `nextId` and an `_upperHint` referring to the `prevId` of the two adjacent nodes in the linked list that are (or would become) the neighbors of the given CDP.
+Taking both direct neighbors as hints has the advantage of being much more resilient to situations where a neighbor gets moved or removed before the caller's transaction is processed: the transaction would only fail if both neighboring CDPs are affected during the pendency of the transaction.

-The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call. `SortedList::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)` that is called by the Cdp operation firsts check if `prevId` is still existant and valid (larger NICR than the provided `_NICR`) and then descends the list starting from `prevId`.
+The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call. `SortedList::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)` that is called by the CDP operation firsts check if `prevId` is still existant and valid (larger NICR than the provided `_NICR`) and then descends the list starting from `prevId`.
 If the check fails, the function further checks if `nextId` is still existant and valid (smaller NICR than the provided `_NICR`) and then ascends list starting from `nextId`.

-The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint pointing to a Cdp relatively close to the target position, which can then be passed as an argument to the desired Cdp operation or to `SortedCdps::findInsertPosition(...)` to get its two direct neighbors as ‘exact‘ hints (based on the current state of the system).
+The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint pointing to a CDP relatively close to the target position, which can then be passed as an argument to the desired CDP operation or to `SortedCdps::findInsertPosition(...)` to get its two direct neighbors as ‘exact‘ hints (based on the current state of the system).

-`getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of Cdps, and returns the one with the closest position in the list to where a Cdp with a nominal collateralization ratio of `_CR` should be inserted.
+`getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of CDPs, and returns the one with the closest position in the list to where a CDP with a nominal collateralization ratio of `_CR` should be inserted.
 It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case `O(sqrt(n)) if k >= 10`.
 For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs.

-**Cdp operation without a hint**
+**CDP operation without a hint**

-1. User performs Cdp operation in their browser
+1. User performs CDP operation in their browser
-2. Call the Cdp operation with `_lowerHint = _upperHint = userAddress`
+2. Call the CDP operation with `_lowerHint = _upperHint = userAddress`

 Gas cost will be worst case `O(n)`, where n is the size of the `SortedCdps` list.

-**Cdp operation with hints**
+**CDP operation with hints**

-1. User performs Cdp operation in their browser
+1. User performs CDP operation in their browser
 2. The front end computes a new collateralization ratio locally, based on the change in collateral and/or debt.
 3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateralization ratio.
 Returns an address close to the correct insert position
 4. Call `SortedCdps::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the same approximate hint via both `_prevId` and `_nextId` and the new nominal collateralization ratio via `_NICR`.
-5. Pass the ‘exact‘ hint in the form of the two direct neighbors, i.e. `_nextId` as `_lowerHint` and `_prevId` as `_upperHint`, to the Cdp operation function call.
+5. Pass the ‘exact‘ hint in the form of the two direct neighbors, i.e. `_nextId` as `_lowerHint` and `_prevId` as `_upperHint`, to the CDP operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system that can ascend or descend the list as needed to find the right position.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.

-Hints allow cheaper Cdp operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the Frontend Operator is running a full Ethereum node.
+Hints allow cheaper CDP operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the Frontend Operator is running a full Ethereum node.

 ### Example Borrower Operations with Hints

-#### Opening a cdp
+#### Opening a CDP
 ```
   const toWei = web3.utils.toWei
   const toBN = web3.utils.toBN